weeklyjs/weeklyjs.github.io/docs/_posts/2022-06-03-angular-change-detection.md

 ### Explaination

 Wow!
-Just app component onPush v.s. default made round about 45%!
+Just app component onPush v.s. default performed better by about 45%!

 In initial check, '1' and '2' won't check twice, only app still check multiple times in that setup.